Explore Courses

 German Residence Permit – This allows foreign nationals who have secured a job in Germany to stay and work in the country for the time period stipulated in the contract of employment.
 You may renew this permit as many times as you want and as long as you maintain your employment status.
 This is beneficial to all those who wish to stay in Germany for a long period of time.

-EU Blue Card – This is more advantageous to those who wish to work in other EU countries as well as it allows you to stay and work in Germany and the 25 other nations which are a member of the EU.
-This Permit favours those who have technical skills and have qualifications in the STEM (Science Technology Engineering and Mathematics) field.
+EU Blue Card – The EU Blue Card issued by Germany is a residence permit designed to attract highly qualified workers from non-EU countries.
+This is more advantageous to those who wish to work in other EU countries as well as it allows you to stay and work in Germany and the 25 other nations that are a member of the EU.

 You will have to prepare the following documents in order to get this permit: